cogent-computing/COPED/INSTALLATION.md

 As above, with the following changes.

 * At Step 2.
 The settings in `.env` should be updated to include any production values and credentials, and file permissions should be restricted.
+  * IMPORTANT: when configuring Metabase through its Admin UI, the database password for CoPED must correspond to the password set in `.env`
 * At Step 3.
 When spinning up the app use the explicit `-f` file option, as follows, to prevent use of the Docker Compose overrides.

 ```